Extension Master Gardener℠ Volunteers

 Since 1979, North Carolina Extension Master Gardener℠ Volunteers (EMGVs) have been leaders in this internationally acclaimed program, guiding homeowners in making environmentally sound decisions in their landscapes.
 Trained by NC State faculty and staff, EMGVs provide research-based information about gardening and environmental stewardship to individuals and communities across the state.
 EMGVs engage the community through education and outreach on a wide variety of subjects and through a broad spectrum of projects, all designed to maximize their impact.

 2021 Training Schedule

-The first step in becoming a Master Gardener Extension Volunteersm in Randolph County is attending an Information Session.
+The first step in becoming a Master Gardener Extension Volunteer℠ in Randolph County is attending an Information Session.
 During this session you will learn what it means to be an EMG and more about the training and volunteer requirements for the program.
 This will also help you decide if becoming an EMG is the right choice for you.
-Our first Information Sessions have passed, but you can still watch a recording of the Information Session by registering here.
+Our Information Sessions have passed for 2021.

 2. Attend 5 of 6 Backyard Gardener Classes

 The next date for the Backyard Gardener Classes is to be determined.
 Classes include: Lawns in Central, Growing Fruits & Berries, Growing Vegetables, Growing Culinary Herbs, Gardening for Pollinators, and Landscaping with Natives.

 Applications have closed for 2021